 The Network Rail website with more information concerning this work is at www.networkrail.co.uk/great-western-route-modernisation/.

 ACKNOWLEDGEMENT: Our thanks go to Parish Council Chairman Cllr Duncan Hounsell for providing this information.

 Earlier station campaign news stories

-* Illustrated paper promoting and stating the environmental, social and economic case for re-opening the station.
+* Early campaign paper (illustrated) from 2012 promoting and stating the environmental, social and economic case for reopening the station.

 You can download from here a one page poster to print off and stick in your window:- Saltford Station - Let's bring it back! poster (pdf, opens in a new window).